polkadot-developers/substrate-developer-hub.github.io/docs/runtime/runtime-metadata.md

   * `name`: the event's name.
   * `args`: the arguments in the event definition.
   * `documentation`: notes for the event.

 ## Fetch The Metadata

-If you are using **Javascript**,  [polkadot-js/api](https://polkadot.js.org/api/) already provides friendly APIs to interact with Substrate blockchain, includes the [getMetadata](https://polkadot.js.org/api/METHODS_RPC.html#json-rpc) function.
+If you are using **Javascript**,  [polkadot-js/api](https://polkadot.js.org/api/) already provides friendly APIs to interact with Substrate blockchain, including the [getMetadata](https://polkadot.js.org/api/METHODS_RPC.html#json-rpc) function.
-You can try following code snippets to fetch the metadata in this [Substrate UI](https://polkadot.js.org/apps/#/js) page:
+You can try the following code snippets to fetch the metadata in this [Substrate UI](https://polkadot.js.org/apps/#/js) page:

 ```javascript
 const { magicNumber, metadata } = await api.rpc.state.getMetadata();